 Skip to Main Content

-What to know first: An installment loan lets you borrow a fixed sum of money and pay it back over a set period of time.
-You can use personal loans to finance a large-ticket item, pay for an emergency expense or if you just need flexibility in the loan’s use.
+What to know first: An installment loan lets you borrow a fixed sum of money and pay it back over a set period.
+You can use personal loans if you need to finance a large-ticket item, pay for an emergency expense or have flexibility in the loan’s use.

 Check your personalized rates